Navy Requirements for Females: Complete 2026 Recruit Guide

 1.5-mile Run: 14 minutes, 15 seconds

-What About Waivers, Tattoos, and Family Plans?
+Waivers, Tattoos, and Family Care Plans for Female Recruits

 Your journey begins with this action plan: